Fizo55/front/README.md

+To add some language refer to this [link](https://react.i18next.com/legacy-v9/step-by-step-guide)

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+his project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts